 SECTION 3.
 Membership Extensions

-Active membership may be extended six months beyond completion of a student’s program in nursing, provided membership was renewed while the student was enrolled in a nursing program. (rationale: NSNA compliance, clarification)
+Active and associate membership may be extended six months beyond completion of a student’s program in nursing, provided membership was renewed while the student was enrolled in a nursing program. (rationale: NSNA compliance, clarification)

 SECTION 4.
 Dues

-Annual dues for active and sustaining members shall be as referenced in the NSNA membership brochure for one and two year periods. (rationale: clarification)
+Annual dues for active and associate members shall be determined by the NSNA for one and two year periods. (rationale: clarification)

 National and state dues shall be payable to NSNA.
 NSNA shall remit to each state constituent the dues received on behalf of the constituent.

-Any member, including board members, who fails to pay current dues shall forfeit all privileges of membership. (rationale: board members are NSNA/NJNS members, repetitive, NSNA compliance)
+Any member, who fails to pay current dues shall forfeit all privileges of membership. (rationale: board members are NSNA/NJNS members, repetitive, NSNA compliance)

 Payment of NSNA and NJNS dues is a prerequisite for membership in NJNS.